 Athletics is a program offered at all three campuses in the district (CSM, Canada, and Skyline).
 Skyline offers programs in Men's and Women's Soccer, Men's and Women's Basketball, Wrestling, Women's Volleyball, Baseball and Women's Badminton.
 The current program effectively meets the proportionality prong of Title IX based on meeting the current needs of students skills and abilities.
 This is validated through surveys and outreach.
 That being said, the program is looking at expansion opportunities and is seeking to equate all services and facilities provided to student athletes.
 Athletics is a transfer program with the cohort of student athletes making up about 8% of the full-time students on campus each semester.
 Student-athletes succeed, persist, transfer and earn scholarships at much higher rates than the general population; although such rates vary depending on if the head coach is part-time or full-time.
 We seek to address this inequity.
-The athletic program serves primarily students from San Mateo and San Francisco and competes in one of the toughest athletic conferences in the state against schools either much larger or who recruit ot attract students from a broader geographic area.
+The athletic program serves primarily students from San Mateo and San Francisco and competes in one of the toughest athletic conferences in the state against schools either much larger or who recruit to attract students from a broader geographic area.
 As such, to achieve consistent success we should look to align in a conference with schools that are of similar size or share the same recruiting philosophy.

 ALUR objectives last year were addressing inflationary impacts on budget related to program SLO's.
 One time money was once again used to cover those impacts and continuing dollars have not yet been budgeted.
 This will continue as an objective.
 PEEP Evaluation Database was another objective.
 No progress was made on that objective this past year.
-Assessment on Academic Performance related to activity requirement was another objective.
-In discussing with PRIE, it was not feasible to research whether students taking and completing the activity requirement achieve better outcomes (completion % and GPA) than students who do not in a specific semester).
-While disappointed to learn that such research isn't viable due to the number of variables that impact success, we were encouraged that this also means that no data can possibly exist to prove that having an activity requirement prevents and / or is a barrier to student completion.
 Our final objective was seeking funds for a new team room and replacement modular buildings.
 We are in progress on that and it will continue to be an objective.
 Additional information is provided in the next paragraph.

 An areas of consideration in the unit deals with facilities.
-Proposals have been made, based on Title IX and the end of the life cycle, to replace Portables 3A and 3B and purchase a new portable.
-Portable 3A and 3B are at the end of their useful lives and need to be replaced.
+Proposals have been made, based on Title IX and the end of the life cycle, to replace Portables 3A, 3B, 3C, 3D and purchase a new portable.
+All portables are at the end of their useful lives and need to be replaced.
 These facilities house our spinning and general classroom activities.
-The new portable would be used one of our soccer teams as a team room creating greater equity among the programs.
-It would also create much needed storage space in Building 3.
+The new portables would be used by both of our soccer teams as a team room creating greater equity among the programs and an additional women's team room space in Building 3.
+It would also create a new space for our athletic training room which is a vital support service for all student-athletes.
 Finally, facility use through rentals or Skyline events is a major part of the units work.
 Facility rentals generate almost \$50,000 per year and bring many local youth and community groups to the campus.
 It's an important piece of outreach and community connection.
 Skyline events, primarily athletics, has over 100 events each year on campus.
 This strains personnel and resources but is an integral part of what the unit offers the college and community.

-APP 2017-2018 ATHL.pdf
+APP_2018-2019_KINE_Final.pdf

-Dance_CPR_2017-2018.pdf
+APP_Dance_2018-2019.pdf

-KINE_APP_2017-18.pdf
+ATHL_CPR_2018-2019.pdf